HiMarioLopez/mariolopez.org/.github/audit_prompt.md

 - Maintain the existing architecture patterns unless there's a compelling reason to change
 - **CRITICAL**: Always check dual-view synchronization - this is mandatory per `.cursorrules`
 - Verify all imports follow project conventions (tree-shaking, path aliases)
-- Check that pnpm is being used (not npm/yarn)
+- Check that Bun is being used (not npm/yarn/pnpm)